 Let’s have a look at ways you can use the combination of AI and blockchain to your company’s benefit.

 Information in a blockchain is well-protected thanks to inherent encryption.
 A blockchain is perfect for storing highly sensitive personal data like medical notes or personalized recommendations.
 Data is what artificial intelligence needs continuously and in high volumes.
 Currently, experts are busy building algorithms that will allow AI to work with encrypted information without exposing it.

 There’s also another angle to security improvements, however.
 While the blockchain is secure at its base, additional layers and applications are vulnerable (consider breaches of DAO, Bitfinex, etc.).
-Machine learning will help to improve the deployment of blockchain apps and predict possible system breaches.
+Machine learning in financial industry will help to improve the deployment of blockchain apps and predict possible system breaches.

 Untangling the way AI thinks